rootpy/rootpy-slides/conferences/saas-fee/outline.rst

 ===================

 * Highlight current deficiencies in ROOT with Python.
+* PyROOT is bindings only.
+A more pythonic interface is not implemented here.
 * Show concrete examples of "gotchas" and awkward code.
 * Ad hoc workarounds implemented by many.
 * Lack of integration with other powerful scientific Python packages.